Frontend Developer Roadmap

 What you'll build by the end

 You'll build Scribe — an AI-powered note-taking app.
-It has rich text editing, real-time collaboration via Supabase, authentication with protected routes, AI summarization and smart search powered by OpenAI, a polished Tailwind design with dark mode, and optimized performance on Next.js.
-Each module adds a working layer to the same app, so by the end you have a portfolio piece that demonstrates every skill in this roadmap.
+Rich text editing, real-time collaboration via Supabase, authentication with protected routes, AI summarization and semantic search powered by OpenAI, a polished Tailwind design with dark mode, fully accessible to WCAG AA, tested with Vitest and Playwright, and deployed to Vercel with green Core Web Vitals.
+Each module adds a working layer to the same app — by the end you have a portfolio piece that demonstrates every skill in this roadmap.

 Full Curriculum